 The solver component allows running simulations on your machines.
 This article explains how many 'solve' licenses are required for various simulations, license types, and resource configurations.
 'Solve' licenses are job and core/thread counted.

-Enterprise solve and HPC licenses
+Enterprise and HPC license consumption

 1 enterprise solve license plus 28 Ansys HPC Workgroup increments